ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 As to the latter, the AS handles Authorization Requests for security groups that the Client is allowed to join, in order to obtain the group keying material for protecting end-to-end and verifying the content of exchanged messages on the associated pub/sub topics.

-This section builds on Section 3 of {{I-D.ietf-ace-key-groupcomm}} and defines only additions or modifications to that specification.
+This section builds on {{Section 3 of I-D.ietf-ace-key-groupcomm}} and defines only additions or modifications to that specification.

 Both Authorisation Requests include the following fields (see {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}):